zdravkov/kendo-docs/api/web/scheduler.md

 If set to `true` the scheduler will display a slot for "all day" events.

+> The option is a shorthand to the view's allDaySlot option.
+To define the daySlot visibility using a **data-** attribute set the [views.allDaySlot](#configuration-views.allDaySlot) option directly.

 #### Example - hide the all day slot
     <div id="scheduler"></div>
     <script>